pgRouting/pgrouting/doc/src/pgRouting-concepts.rst

 Checking components
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Ignoring the edge that requieres further work.
+Ignoring the edge that requires further work.
 The graph is now fully connected as there is only one component.

 .. literalinclude:: concepts.queries